britneyart80/capstone-backend/README.md

 ### Setup Steps
 1. Fork and clone this repository
 2. Run `npm install` to install all dependencies
+3. To ensure mongo is running, run `sudo service mongod start` (For Linux/Ubuntu) and `brew services start mongodb` for Mac
-3. Use `npm start` to run the live server
+4. Use `npm start` to run the live server

 #### Links:
 [Deployed Site](https://britneyart80.github.io/capstone-client/#/)